GEOGRAPHY FOR 2022 & BEYOND

 Objective: To describe the factors influencing the density and distribution of population

-Study the map to the right hand side carefully.
+Study the map below carefully.
 It shows an alternative view of the world based on population distribution.
 The more inflated the country, the more people live there and visa versa.

 Complete the following two tasks on your worksheet.